 We have already discussed the importance of segmenting the process in strategic thinking, the same applies for the planning stage.

 Organising and Prioritising

-Create a list of individual tasks and consider the order in which they need to be tackled.
+Create a list of individual tasks and consider the order they need to be tackled in.
 Delegate each task to an individual, or team.
 Be sure to specify when the task needs to be completed by.

-If you are delegating, make sure the person charged with the task understands fully what is expected of them, and get them to update you at specified intervals.
-You don’t have to micro manage a situation, but spelling out how the feedback process will work, makes sure everyone understands exactly what is required.
+If you are delegating make sure the person charged with the task understands fully what is expected of them, and get them to update you at specified intervals.
+You don’t have to micro manage a situation but spelling it out in the initial stages makes sure everyone understands exactly what is required.
 It also avoids confusion and delay at later stages.

 Implementing and Review

-Once everyone understands what task or tasks they are charged with, make sure you schedule in regular meetings to check on implementation of your plan.
-This allows you to review progress and ensure everyone is on track.
+Once everyone understands what task or tasks they are charged with make sure you schedule in regular meetings to check on implementation of your plan.
+This allows you to review your progress to ensure you are on track.

 Tools of the Trade